ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 index-selector      = "[" S (quoted-member-name / element-index) S "]"
 ~~~~

+Applying the `index-selector` to an object value in its input nodelist, a
+`quoted-member-name` string is required to select the corresponding
+member value.
+In contrast to JSON,
-Applying the `index-selector` to an object value, a `quoted-member-name` string is required.
-JSONPath allows it to be enclosed in _single_ or _double_ quotes.
+the JSONPath syntax allows strings to be enclosed in _single_ or _double_ quotes.

 ~~~~ abnf
 quoted-member-name  = string-literal